-Let S(N) be the minimum market size to sustain N firms in the market.
-S(N) are called "entry thresholds" and they can be obtained (estimated) using the estimated parameters.
-They do not depend on the normalization $\sigma = 1$.
-The main empirical results are: (a) For most industries, both $\alpha(N)$ and $\delta(N)$ increase with n. (b) There are very significant cross-industry differences in entry thresholds S(N). (c) For most of the industries, entry thresholds S(N)/N become constant for values of N greater than 4 or 5.
-Contestable markets?
+Empirical results.
+Let S(n) be the minimum market size to sustain n firms in the market.
+S(n) are called market dize entry thresholds and they can be obtained using the estimated parameters of the model.
+They do not depend on the normalization $\sigma = 1$ .
+Brenahan and Reiss find that, for most industries, both $\alpha(n)$ and $\delta(n)$ increase with n.
+There are very significant cross-industry differences in entry thresholds S(n).
+For most of the industries, entry thresholds S(n)/N become constant for values of n greater than 4 or 5.
+This result supports the hypothesis of contestable markets (Baumol, 1982).

+5.4.3 Endogenous product choice

-3.5.3.
-Entry with endogenous product choice.
-Mazzeo (2002) studies market entry in the motel industry using local markets along US interstate highways.20 A local market is defined as a narrow region around a highway exit.
-Mazzeo's model maintains most of the assumptions in Bresnahan and Reiss (1991a), such as no spatial competition (that is, L=1), ex ante homogeneous firms, complete information, no multi-store firms, and no dynamics.
-However, he extends the Bresnahan-Reiss model in an interesting dimension: it introduces endogenous product differentiation.
-More specifically, firms not only decide whether to enter in a market but they also choose the type of product: low-quality product E (that is, economy hotel), or high-quality product H (that is, upscale hotel).21 Product differentiation makes competition less intense, and it can increase firms' profits.
-However, firms have also an incentive to offer the type of product for which demand is stronger.
+Mazzeo (2002) studies market entry in the motel industry using local markets along US interstate highways.
+A local market is defined as a narrow region around a highway exit.
+Mazzeo's model maintains most of the assumptions in Bresnahan and Reiss (1991), such as no spatial competition (that is, L=1), ex ante homogeneous firms, complete information, no multi-store firms, and no dynamics.
+However, he extends the Bresnahan-Reiss model in an interesting dimension: he introduces endogenous product differentiation.

+More specifically, firms not only decide whether to enter in a market but they also choose the type of product to offer: low-quality product E (that is, economy hotel), or high-quality product H (that is, upscale hotel).
+Product differentiation makes competition less intense, and it can increase firms' profits.
+However, firms also have an incentive to offer the type of product for which demand is stronger.